Richard Finn: Education

 Las Casas Institute on ethics, governance and social justice.
+His second book, Asceticism in the Graeco-Roman World, has been published by Cambridge University Press (2009).

 He is an adviser to the Oxford Centre for Animal Ethics.
 He has been a lecturer at the Centre for Christianity and Culture (Regent's Park College, Oxford) and at Melbourne College of Divinity.

-Writing

-His second book, Asceticism in the Graeco-Roman World has been published by Cambridge University Press (2009).